juanmendez/news/README.md

-# Sample app for illustrating MVVM and MVI application behavior patterns
+# Sample Android application illustrating MVVM and MVI behavior patterns

 ## App requirements
-- Allows the user to search news based on a keyword using a paginated API.
+- Allows searching news articles using the paginated API from https://newsapi.org
-- Allows the user to "pull to refresh".
+- Pull to refresh
-- Data shall be cached.
+- Data shall be cached for fast access

 ## Implementation
 - The news articles are presented in a list view.